PonrasuThanghavel/Zap-Bill-Smart-billling-system/README.md

+# Creating the markdown content for the ZapBill project

+zapbill_md_content = """
 # ZapBill - Smart Billing System 🚀💡

 Retail-master is a **Smart Billing System** built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
 Designed to simplify business processes, this system allows vendors to manage their inventory, process sales, generate reports, and much more.
 Whether you're a small vendor or a large business, Retail-master streamlines your operations with ease.